AranduTech/laravel-site-options/.docs/advanced.md

-## Advanced Usage
+# Advanced Usage

 ### The `Option` Model

-The package is built around the `Arandu\LaravelSiteOptions\Option` model, which provides a fluent, expressive API for managing site options.
-Besides default Model methods, it also provides the following methods:
+At the core of the Laravel Site Options package is the `Arandu\LaravelSiteOptions\Option` model, offering a powerful and expressive API for managing site options.
+Beyond the standard model methods, it includes specialized methods to make option management seamless:

 #### `Option::set(string $key, mixed $value): void`

-The `set()` method stores an option in the database, and reflects changes in cache if enabled.
+The `set()` method stores an option in the database and updates the cache if caching is enabled.
 It accepts the following parameters:

- - `$key`: The option key.
- - `$value`: The option value.
+- **`$key`**: The key identifying the option.
+- **`$value`**: The value to be stored for the option.

 #### `Option::get(string $key, mixed $default = null): mixed`

-The `get()` method retrieves an option from the database, and caches it if enabled.
+The `get()` method retrieves an option from the database, with caching handled automatically if enabled.
 It accepts the following parameters:

- - `$key`: The option key.
+- **`$key`**: The key identifying the option.
- - `$default`: The default value to return if the option does not exist.
-If provided, will override the hard-coded default value set in the config file.
+- **`$default`**: The fallback value returned if the option does not exist.
+This value takes precedence over any hard-coded default set in the configuration file.

 #### `Option::has(string $key): bool`

-The `has()` method checks if an option exists in the database.
-It accepts the following parameters:
+The `has()` method checks for the existence of an option in the database.
+It accepts the following parameter:

- - `$key`: The option key.
+- **`$key`**: The key identifying the option.

 #### `Option::rm(string $key): void`

-The `rm()` method removes an option from the database, and reflects changes in cache if enabled.
-It accepts the following parameters:
+The `rm()` method removes an option from the database and updates the cache if caching is enabled.
+It accepts the following parameter:

- - `$key`: The option key.
+- **`$key`**: The key identifying the option to be removed.

-### Changing the Database Table Name
+### Customizing the Database Table Name

-The package stores options in a database table named `site_options` by default.
-You can change this table name by editing the `config/site-options.php` file.
-However, if you have already published the package's migration file, you will need to rename the table in a new migration.
+By default, the package stores options in a table named `site_options`.
+If you need to change this table name, you can do so by modifying the `config/site-options.php` file.
+However, note that if you have already published the migration file, you will need to create a new migration to rename the table.

+#### For Versions `<= 2.0.0`

-For versions `<= 2.0.0`, the migration included with Laravel Site Options creates a table based on the `config/site-options.php` file.
-This approach had the advantage of allowing developers to easily customize the table name and columns, but only if the developer did this before distributing or deploying their code.
-It was difficult to understand what the migration was doing, as the table name was not explicit.
+In versions `<= 2.0.0`, the package’s migration file created a table based on the configuration file, allowing developers to easily customize the table name before deployment.
+However, this approach often made it unclear what the migration was doing since the table name was not explicit.

-This has been changed in `>= 2.1.0` versions, and the migration will always create a table named `site_options`, which makes renaming the table way more understandable to developers.

-#### Renaming in `<= 2.0.0` Versions

-If you have changed the config file to use a different table name, new installations will work fine, but you will need to rename the table in existing installations.
-To do so, you can create a new migration that renames the table, like this:
+To rename the table in these versions, you must manually create a migration, as shown below:

 ```php
 <?php